tqhuy2018/Casper-Kotlin-sdk/README.md

 ### Build and test using Github script

 You can build and test the package with Github script in the "Action" section.
-Hit the "Action" section of this SDK and choose the latest Work Flow
+Hit the "Action" section of this SDK and choose the latest Work Flow, for example with the below image, hit the green line "Update CONTRIBUTING.md"

 <img width="1440" alt="Screen Shot 2022-04-18 at 21 37 33" src="https://user-images.githubusercontent.com/94465107/163824425-510fd77a-9c34-42c3-b3e1-82f676e1983f.png">